In This Post…

-There is no doubt that having inertia in your business is a great thing.
-Once you’ve built things up and have some forward momentum, it is a lot easier to keep things moving and grow.
+There is no doubt that having momentum in your business is a great thing.
+Once you’ve built things up and have some forward motion, it is a lot easier to keep things moving and grow.

 The hardest part is starting from scratch.

 You have no traffic, no name recognition, no following… and it is hard to get that train moving.
 A lot of people give it up.